Westbury Failure to Yield Accident Lawyer

 You may be owed monetary compensation for your damages if they were caused by the negligence of another driver.
-A seasoned personal injury attorney could help you seek civil remedy for your losses by filing a claim for damages on your behalf against the party responsible.
+A seasoned auto accident attorney could help you seek civil remedy for your losses by filing a claim for damages on your behalf against the party responsible.

 As stated under New York Consolidated Laws Civil Practice Law and Rules § 214, personal injury claims must be filed no later than three years from the date of the underlying occurrence.
 A failure to yield crash attorney in Westbury could help the claimant start their lawsuit by the three-year deadline and explain any rare exceptions which could extend the statute of limitations.
 In most circumstances, if the plaintiff does not file their case within three years, they could be barred from collecting any monetary damages.

 Common Types of Injuries in Failure to Yield Wrecks